 This workshop has 11 remaining seat(s).

-Plus a Zoom Meeting orientation session; exact date and time TBD (session is obligatory if you are not familiar with Zoom, and highly recommended even if you are).
-If you are not able to make the time, an alternate one-on-one orientation session can be scheduled.
+There is also a 15-30 minute Zoom orientation session, exact date and time TBD (session is obligatory if you are not familiar with Zoom, and highly recommended even if you are).
+If you are not able to make the session and require help with Zoom, an alternate one-on-one orientation session can be scheduled.

 Because of the way that we are funded, priority will be given to those living in Southeastern Ontario.
-About a week or two before the workshop starts, any leftover seats will then be available to those who live elsehwere.
+If spots remain about a week before the start date, then we will open the session to those living elsewhere in Ontario.

-This FREE workshop is for adults of all ages living with type 2 diabetes or pre-diabetes as well as their caregivers and family members.
-Participants meet online in groups of 5 to 12 individuals for 2.5 hours, once a week for 6 weeks, and will also receive a free copy of the book Living a Healthy Life with Chronic Conditions and the audio CD Relaxation for Mind and Body (availble as a CD or an MP3 download).
-The workshops are led by two trained leaders who are usually volunteers with diabetes themselves or are close to someone who is.
+This FREE workshop is for adults of all ages living with one or more chronic diseases such as diabetes, heart disease, lung disease, cancer, and depression, among others.
+These workshops are also open to those at risk of developing a chronic disease, as well as family members and caregivers.
+Participants meet in groups of 5 to 16 individuals for 2.5 hours, once a week for 6 weeks, and will also receive a free copy of the book Living a Healthy Life with Chronic Conditions and the audio CD Relaxation for Mind and Body.
+The workshops are led by two trained leaders who are usually volunteers with chronic conditions themselves.

 Participants report improvement in their lifestyle and general health, as well as improved symptom management and better communication with their doctors.
 They also spend less time in the hospital compared to those who have not taken the workshop.